Frequently Asked Questions about Retention Commitments

 Are we expected to replace lost or damaged serial and journal issues?

-No, replacement is not required for these material types, but EAST members are encouraged to donate their copies to Retention Partners to help fill gaps and should always inform the EAST Project Team when a title or volume is no longer being retained.
+No, replacement is not required for these material types, but EAST members are encouraged to donate their copies to Retention Partners to help fill gaps and should always inform the EAST Program Team when a title or volume is no longer being retained.

 Are EAST commitments for serials and journals currently recorded in OCLC WorldCat?